Tourism in Indonesia: Ancient Hindu and Buddhist temples

 Stupas on upper terraces of Borobudur temple in Central Java.

-From the 4th century until the 15th century, Hinduism and Buddhism shaped the culture of Indonesia.
-Kingdoms rise and fall, such as Mataram kingdom, Srivijaya, Kediri, Singhasari and Majapahit.
-Along with the Indonesian classical history of Hindu-Buddhist era, they produced some temples and monuments called candi.
+From the 4th century to the 15th century, Hinduism and Buddhism shaped the culture of Indonesia.
+Kingdoms rose and fell, such as the Mataram kingdom, Srivijaya, Kediri, Singhasari and Majapahit.
+Together with the Indonesian classical history of the Hindu–Buddhist era, these kingdoms produced temples and monuments called candi.
 The best-preserved Buddhist shrine, which was built during the Sailendra dynasty in the 8th century, is Borobudur temple in Central Java.
-A giant stone mandala stepped pyramid adorned with bell-shaped stupas, richly adorned with bas-reliefs telling the stories and teachings of Buddha.
+This temple is a giant stone mandala-shaped stepped pyramid that is adorned with bell-shaped stupas, ornamented with bas-reliefs of Buddha's stories and teachings.

-Sewu Mahayana Buddhist temple near Prambanan, Central Java.